• Skip to primary navigation

 What to do

 Mushrooms can sometimes be a bit dirty.
-You can either wipe them clean with a damp cloth, or rinse then under running water and then pat dry with a paper towel.
-Whatever you do, don’t leave them standing in water.
+You can either wipe them clean with a damp cloth or rinse them under running water and then pat dry with a paper towel.
+Whatever you do, don't leave them standing in water.
 Mushrooms are like little sponges and they will absorb water if left to stand in it, and the last thing we want are soggy mushrooms.

 If your mushrooms are quite small, you could leave them whole, otherwise just halve or quarter them.
 We want the mushroom pieces to be quite large for this recipe.
 If you are using large flat portobello mushrooms, slice them into 1cm slices.
 The aim is to get all the mushrooms to be approximately the same size.